AWoelfel/self-cert/README.md

 During a certificate creation step a signing request is created.
 If you want to customize the signing request parameters, you can do so by creating the corresponding file in the ``csr`` directory.

-An exmaple can be found in `exmaples/app0.mgmt.local_req.cnf`.
+An example can be found in `exmaples/app0.mgmt.local_req.cnf`.
 This file is used to prepare a SSL certificate for a local PROXMOX hypervisor.

 If a prepared ``cnf`` file is found, it will be used instead of creating a new one.